 At first, nothing!
 Maybe they don't want to go!
 But sure enough, Bonnie

 takes a few tentative steps to be followed by Grбinne.
 No rush.
 Slowly,

 they make their way past a most appreciative crowd down to the water.

 They enter together and once in the water, Bonnie turns back as if to

 say "goodbye and thanks".

 It's worth noting that the two people who spent most time getting these

 animals ready for release, Brendan and Mary, cannot be here today due

-to pressure of work in the Sanctuary with sick seals.
+to pressure of work in Our Organization with sick seals.
 Their work will

 not be forgotten by the crowd or by the seals.